Alfresco/tutorials/docs/api-tutorial/contractManaging.md

 ![actionDef](../images/api-tutorial/actionDef.png)

 Okay, let’s go through the action bit by bit: The first part is an array telling you which node types the action is applicable to.
 If the array is empty, as is the case here, you can apply the action to any type.
-Next we have `parameterDefinitions`: The entries of this array tell you which parameters you have to define when you want to execute this action. `Add-features` has only one - `aspect-name` - the name of the parameter is the string you will use to specify it in the body of your execution request.
+Next we have `parameterDefinitions`: The entries of this array tell you which parameters you have to define when you want to execute this action. `add-features` has only one - `aspect-name` - the name of the parameter is the string you will use to specify it in the body of your execution request.
 The entry also tells you which type the parameter has to be of and if it is mandatory to successfully execute the action.

 Now it's time to add an aspect to your contract, so go ahead and run `Execute Action`, which will ping the `/action-executions` API with the name of the action, the ID of the concerned contract and the name of the aspect you want to add, in this case `ct:employee`.